XpiritBV/github-actions-exercises/labs/Lab01-Create-an-issue.md

 A user only gets a notification when they actually follow the repository (more info in [this explainer video](https://youtu.be/eIWzKR465M0)).
 When using IssueOps, you can automate tagging a user or a team to make sure they get the notifications.

 1. Tag yourself when an issue or pull request is created.
 Here is [an action](https://github.com/marketplace/actions/issue-comment-tag) from the marketplace that can help.
+1. Look at the notification options when you are at the root of the repository (Code tab).
+Click on the `Watch` button and look at the options.
+1. Check your notification settings/subscriptions, by going to the notification page and in the lower left hand part of the list, follow the links

+Notifications can be hard to get a grasp on at first.
+After knowing how this works, and tweaking your settings, things can be pretty different.
+Learn how to harness the power of notifications with this [explainer video on YouTube](https://youtu.be/eIWzKR465M0).

 > ![IMPORTANT]
 > The goal is to have a workflow that triggers when someone creates an issue or pull request.
 The workflow should tag you in the issue/PR conversation which means you get a notification for this issue.